-The video essay is probably the most natural format when it comes to discussing films and filmmakers.
-Ever since the relevant technology and online distribution became available to just about everyone, Akira Kurosawa and his works have inspired quite a number of videos, with new ones appearing regularly.
+The video essay is a very suitable format for discussing films and filmmakers.
+Ever since the relevant technology and online distribution became available to just about everyone, Akira Kurosawa and his works have inspired quite a number of such videos, with new ones appearing regularly.

 The videos below are in a rough alphabetical order.
-They are embedded for your viewing convenience, but if you like a video, I highly recommend following the links given and also checking out the creator’s other videos.
-Many of them post regularly on a range of film subjects.
+They are embedded for your viewing convenience, but if you like a video, I highly recommend following the links provided and checking out the creator’s other videos.
+Many of the essayist post regularly on a range of film subjects.

-A full list of topics covered by Akira Kurosawa info’s information section can be found here.
+A full list of topics covered by this website’s info section can be found here.

 Akira Kurosawa – Composing Movement